makersacademy/acebook-rails-template/README.md

 As a user,
 so I can interact with Acebook
 I want to be able to sign in.
-- Done when login criteria are checked for validity ie. length of password, email...

 As a user,
 so I can take time away from Acebook,
 I want to be able to log out.

 As a user,
 so I can share my thoughts,
 I want to be able to post on Acebook.